Proposing a project to upper management, sponsors, or other stakeholders can feel like a daunting task.

 Remember your goal is to gain the approval of the reader.

 Discuss the needs and problems that your solution would address.
 You need to really make your case here and specify precisely why this problem needs to be addressed or the opportunity you’re going after needs to be exploited.
-Make sure to mention the benefits you, your clients or your organization as a whole would reap if they decided to approve/fund the project.
+Make sure to mention the benefits you, your clients, or your organization as a whole would reap if they decided to approve/fund the project.

-4. Goals & Objectives
+Step 4.
+Describe the Goals & Objectives

 Make sure that the reader understands what success looks like and try including hardcore metrics wherever possible.